Last Updated on March 20, 2023

-I’m partial to Smartwool socks because I’ve worn them in the field for several winters, and I don’t have a single complaint.
+I’m partial to Smartwool socks because I’ve worn them in the field for several winters and they haven’t let me down.
 I purchased a pair of these exact socks, and they’ve made it through three hunting seasons with more on the horizon.
 They are flat-out warm, so I only recommend them for cold weather hunters who need their feet to breathe when trudging along on the frozen earth.

 Pro Tip: If your feet ever get sweaty in extra heavy socks and turn your toes turn to icicles when you stop moving, grab some Wigwam Gobi Liner Socks.
 They’ll pull the moisture away from your feet and keep them nice and toasty.

 - Composition: 74% Merino wool, 25% nylon, 1% elastane

 - Fit: Crew – they barely reach over my Kenetrek hunting boots